Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Geometry of Hochschild homology

 graded such that if $\operatorname{FreeLie}^k(V)$ denotes the subspace of $k$-fold nested brackets then

 \end{cor}

-If one is interested in Hochschild homology instead of cohomology, one must only dualize this $\Lie$ structure.
-More explicitly, the Hochschild-Pirashvily homology with square-zero coefficients carries a natural (shifted) right co$\Lie$-comodule structure.
+If one is interested in Hochschild homology instead of cohomology, one need only dualize this $\Lie$ structure.
+More explicitly, the Hochschild--Pirashvili homology with square-zero coefficients carries a natural (shifted) right co$\Lie$-comodule structure.

-\begin{rmk}[Geometric interpretation] Thinking of Hochschild-Pirashvili homology $HH^*(X;A^V)$ as related to cohomology of configurations of points in $|X|$ with labels in $V$, the Lie-module structure above comes from the following geometric construction.
-Suppose $\sigma \subset |X|^n$ is a chain with boundary on the fat diagonal $\Delta_n$, i.e. one that pairs well with $H^*_c(F(|X|,n))$.
-Then $\partial \sigma$ is a cycle on $\Delta_n$.
+\begin{rmk}[Geometric interpretation] Thinking of Hochschild--Pirashvili cohomology $HH^*(X;A^V)$ as related to cohomology of configurations of points in $|X|$ with labels in $V$, the Lie-module structure above comes from the following geometric construction.